ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_045/Transcripts/Prose/gs045-1_ActInf GuestStream 045.1 ~ Ramstead & Albarracin The inner screen model of consciousness_transcript.md

 1:31:27 _Samuel:_
 Yes, my final question, I was mostly talking about the hard problem, of course, because I also buy the predictive processing story, and I agree with what you guys are saying.
-But one issue that I have with the predictive processing story is that.
+But one issue that I have with the predictive processing story is that we can apply it to explanations in various ways.

-1:31:53 _Maxwell:_
-We.

-1:31:53 _Samuel:_
-Can apply it to explanations in various ways.
 So sometimes, like, sometimes you can it seems we can tell any story with the same theory, and it's hard to know which one is true if you can tell multiple stories.
 So I think that's a problem with predictive processing in general.
 And you can explain, for instance, autism in different ways, and I think people have tried that for your model unconsciousness.